lightly-ai/lightly/docs/source/docker/advanced/datasource_predictions.rst

 You can provide all this information to Lightly by adding a `schema.json` to the directory of the respective task.

-The schema.json file must have a key categories with a corresponding list of categories following the COCO annotation format.
+The schema.json file must have a key `categories`` with a corresponding list of categories following the COCO annotation format.
+It must also have a key `task_description` indicating the type of predictions.
+The `task_description` must be one of:

+ - classification
+ - object-detection

 For example, let's say we are working with a classification model predicting the weather on an image.
 The three classes are sunny, clouded, and rainy.